mate-academy/react_clock/README.md

 - each time the name is changed, the `Clock` must print a message with an old name and a new name using the `console.debug` method (use `componentDidUpdate`):
     ```
     Renamed from oldName to newName
     ```
-- add the next comment above the console.debug line to ignore linter error
-    ```js
-    // eslint-disable-next-line no-console
-    console.debug('some message');
-    ```
 - to see `console.debug` messages enable the `verbose` level in DevTools console: